andreasneuber/codeception-cucumber-selenium-example/README.md

 - Open file `codeception.yml` and add the new step definition class under "gherkin > contexts > default"

 ## How to run the tests locally
+Start ChromeDriver: `chromedriver --url-base=/wd/hub`

-`php vendor/bin/codecept run --steps --html`
+Then, best in another terminal window: `php vendor/bin/codecept run --steps --html`

 `--steps` gives you more detailed output what test is doing. `--html` generates a HTML report in folder `_output`.